-- The official unemployment rate (U-3) decreased to 6.7% at the end of December. - Non-farm payrolls increased by 74,000 in December.
-Employment rose in retail and wholesale trade but declined in information. - In 2012, the number of unemployed persons fell 1.9 million and unemployment rate fell 1.2 percentage points. - The "U-6 Rate", the most comprehensive measure of the nation's employment situation, fell from 13.6% in September to 13.1% in December. - The labor force participation rate declined by 0.2% to 62.8% in December, matching the level in October and the lowest since 1978.
+- The official unemployment rate (U-3) remained unchanged at 6.7% at the end of March.3 - Non-farm payrolls increased by 192,000 in March.
+Employment rose in professional and business services, healthcare, and in mining and logging. - For 2013, the number of unemployed persons fell 1.9 million and the unemployment rate fell 1.2 percentage points. - The "U-6 Rate", the most comprehensive measure of the nation's employment situation, fell from 13.1% at the end of the year to 12.7% in March. - The Labor Force Participation Rate was at 63.2%, consistent with the past several months.
+By comparison, the rate was consistently above 66% prior to the financial crisis.